A post by Yasi. Source: https://themindsjournal.com/reactive-abuse/ A very common aspect of

 with “-but only because of (something that is the victims fault after

-I have experienced so much of this in my own life from my father and a sister, and even again in a recent relationship.
+I have experienced so much of this in my own life from my father and a sister, and even again in a recent painful relationship.
 It took me so many years to finally realize the core truth of it all.
 The pain and the emotionally healthy years lost were just so profound.
 But, I'm still grateful for the gifts and finally awakening to it all.
 It was so hard to imagine separating myself from my blood.
 My own father and sister!
 And of course so many people ask you, "won't you regret it when they're gone?"
 The answer is Hell No!

 I'm so much more at peace with no contact.
 I wish them well.
 I'll always hope they go to their core and someday apologize.
 And I'll be there for them.
-But I'm finally at total peace not needing it for me.
-And it brings me such joy to be the one to break the chain of abuse in my own family.
+But I'm finally at total peace not needing it for my happiness.
+And, it brings me such joy to be the one to break the chain of abuse in my own family.
 My children will never know that kind of pain from their own immediate family.
 This father will always fight to keep this family close and supportive of each other.
 It's Daddy's law!
 Wishing everyone health, love, and happiness.

 Why is the base blue on this sofa?
 We say it's because everyone else puts a brown base on theirs, and our passion begins when the old rules get broken!

 lead designer at Mod Life collection, I often get asked, why don't we

 just do our version of what sells the most out there.
 My answer is

 always the same.
 That's why furniture is not important enough!
 There is a